SeveNOlogy7/SimMoLFil/README.md

 Also, it turns out to be clear that, the idea of DFG presentation is not only suitable for Mode-locked fiber laser models, but also for Cascaded Fiber Supercontinuum Generation models.

 ### Examples of current DFG design
-Following is codes that generate a Cascaded Fiber Supercontinuum model.
+Following are codes that generate a Cascaded Fiber Supercontinuum model.

 ```MATLAB
 % Define a fiber component